paranoidi/tidyflix/README.md

 - **Duplicate Detection**: Find and manage duplicate movie directories with quality scoring based on video format, resolution, and encoding
 - **Directory Normalization**: Clean up directory names by removing unwanted substrings and applying standard formatting
+- **Filename Normalization**: Rename media files and subtitles to match their parent directory names
 - **Directory Verification**: Make sure directories contain at least one media file.
 - **Organize Files**: Move media files into subdirectories with same name.
 - **File Cleaning**: Remove unwanted files (`.txt`, `.exe`, `.url`) from your media directories with intelligence to leave them in BDMV.